As a Christian, you want to culturally engage non-Christians.

 - Third, ask questions.
 Questions are the best way for people to see their mistakes in thinking.

-- “It is narrow-minded and intolerant to believe that only one religion is true.”
-(Even though they believe that only secularism is true!)
+Secularists contradict themselves by criticizing Christians for being “narrow-minded and intolerant to believe that only one religion is true.”
+But they are narrow-minded and intolerant of Christians because they believe only secularism is true!

 Secularism believes in relativism.
 That means that there is no absolute truth.
 Instead, truth is determined by some person, culture, or situation.